Residence Hall Handbook

 The privacy of student residential units in University housing will be respected, and no unit shall be entered without knocking except in the case of emergencies.
-In the absence of occupants, authorized University personnel may enter units for routine inventory, maintenance and repair, and health or safety inspections.
+Authorized University personnel may enter units for routine inventory, maintenance and repair, and health, wellness, cleaning, or safety inspections, even in the absence of occupants.
 Authorized University personnel may conduct a search of a student’s residential unit to determine compliance with University regulations and policies or federal, State, and local law where there is reasonable cause to believe that a violation has occurred or is taking place.

 Students, staff, and guests are expected to interact with members of the community in a way that is respectful and supportive of the educational goals of the institution.
 Behavior that is likely to undermine the dignity, self-esteem, or productivity of any student, staff member, or guest is unacceptable.
 Disrespectful actions may be followed by disciplinary actions.
 I.R

 - Identification - Students are required to comply with all requests of identity verification from university officials.
 Providing false identification, or allowing your guests to provide false identification information, or failing to provide identification will result in disciplinary action and/or the possibility of police involvement if necessary to ascertain proper identification.

 - Door Propping or Obstructing - It is strictly prohibited to prop or otherwise obstruct a door from operating as designed.
 For safety, doors should never be prevented from securing.
 Residents are responsible for keeping their room doors locked at all times and reporting any door found not functioning correctly.
 Residence hall safety depends on the responsible actions of all residents.